techswitch-learners/Whale-spotting/README.md

 ```
 DATABASE_URL=Server=localhost;port=5432;Database=WhaleSpottingDb;user id=username;password=secret;
 ```
 where the user id and password are your own PSQL credentials (note: the default username is postgres, if you're not sure!).
-Make sure you add this `.env` file to the `.gitignore`!

 To create your own database, run `dotnet ef database update`.
 This will initialize an empty database.